openshift-s2i/s2i-aspnet/README.md

 Use the following steps to builder the builder image and then execute a S2I build of the application.

+Login to OpenShift using the Command Line Interface (CLI) tools

+    oc login -u <user> <openshift_server>

+Enter the password at the prompt

-Login to OpenShift using the Command Line Interface (CLI) tools and create a new project (in this example, we created a project called "dot-net")
+Create a new project (in this example, we created a project called "dot-net")

 ```
 oc new-project dot-net